10p-freddo/fruitstrap/README.md

 ## Requirements

-* Mac OS X. Tested on 10.10 Yosemite and iOS 8.3
+* Mac OS X. Tested on 10.11 El Capitan and iOS 9.0
 * You need to have a valid iOS Development certificate installed.
-* Xcode 6 or greater should be installed
+* Xcode 6.4 or greater should be installed

 ## Roadmap